-A National Institute of Health (NIH) study reported in today’s edition (September 12th 2013) of the New England Journal of Medicine suggests that testosterone levels are associated with both superficial (subcutaneous) and deep (intra abdominal) belly fat accumulation as well as with a host of other factors.
+A National Institute of Health (NIH) study reported in the September 2013 edition of the New England Journal of Medicine suggests that testosterone levels are associated with both superficial (subcutaneous) and deep (intra abdominal) belly fat accumulation as well as with a host of other factors.

-198 men for this study had their testosterone levels suppressed with medication and another 202 men were additionally given a medication to suppress their body’s conversion of testosterone to estradiol.
+For this study 198 men had their testosterone hormone levels suppressed with medication and another 202 men were additionally given a medication to suppress their body’s conversion of testosterone to estradiol.

-The result of reducing these hormone levels was as follows:
+The result of reducing the testosterone hormone level in these men was astounding:

 - Muscle mass fell.

 - Muscle size (thigh) diminished.

 - Muscle strength diminished (as demonstrated by leg-press strength).